This easy Fava Bean Dip is creamy and full of rich flavor! Perfect for any party, or spread onto sandwiches or pita bread.

 Alright, and for today’s dip, it’s all about that fava.

 Here’s where things get a bit confusing.
-If you’ve ever had traditional Greek fava, what you’ve actually eaten was a puree of yellow split peas.
+If you’ve ever had traditional Greek fava dip, what you’ve actually eaten was a puree of yellow split peas.
 Absolutely freakin’ delicious, but that’s besides the point.

 I’ve made this with both canned fava beans as well as from dried beans, and I recommend taking the time to cook your own beans.
 Plus, it’s kind of hard to find canned fava beans… I had to drive to a halal market on the other side of town just to find them in the first place.

-Once you’ve cooked the beans, just toss ’em into the bowl of a food processor (I love my mini version; works perfectly for all of the dips I’ve mentioned!) along with some garlic, lemon juice, vinegar, salt, and olive oil.
+Once you’ve cooked the beans, just toss ’em into the bowl of a food processor along with some garlic, lemon juice, vinegar, salt, and olive oil.
 Blitz it into pureed perfection, scoop it into a bowl, then garnish with pretty toppings.

 I recommend chopped walnuts, high quality olive oil, and smoked paprika.
-Now grab some toasted crusty bread and dig in!
+Now grab some toasted crusty bread and cover with this fava bean spread!

 - 2 cups cooked fava beans